 ✅ Segment your list and use a relevant copy for each segment

-It is one of the essential email marketing activities that often get little attention.
+It is an essential email marketing activity that often gets little attention.
 Yes, sending the same newsletter to the entire subscriber list is more convenient.
 However, people will not open the Email unless they consider it relevant.
 A generic approach leads them to conclude, “It’s not for me / I’m not interested.”

 Segmentation criteria include: